medcomdk/MedComLandingPage/docs/index.md

 * **Mapping document**: the mapping from the previous OIOXML standard to FHIR.
 <p>&nbsp;</p>

+### 2.2 General goverance for MedCom FHIR standards
+The general governance is important to understand before implementing a MedCom FHIR standard, as it describes general governance for both MedCom FHIR document and messaging standards.
+Governance for the two individual standard types can be found below.
+<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> Click here to get more information about the general governance for MedCom FHIR standards.</a>
+<p>&nbsp;</p>

 ### 2.2 Governance for MedCom HL7 FHIR Messaging
-The governance is important to understand before implementing a MedCom FHIR standard, as it describes the Danish profiling of the FHIR messaging framework and the network layer, which is the VANS network at present.
+The messaging governance is important to understand before implementing a MedCom FHIR messaging standard, as it describes the Danish profiling of the FHIR messaging framework and the network layer, which is the VANS network at present.
 Since the existing VANS network is used to deliver messages, messages must be sent in a VANSenvelope unless otherwise specified. <br>
-<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> Click here to get more information about governance.</a>
+<a href="https://medcomdk.github.io/MedCom-FHIR-Communication/#network-layer" target="_blank"> Click here to get more information about messaging governance.</a>
 <p>&nbsp;</p>

 ## 3 Test and certification